-TOWN OF MUKWONAGO — A 22-year-old man who allegedly pushed his girlfriend in front of a train had his bail modified during court proceedings on Feb.
+TOWN OF MUKWONAGO — A 22-year-old man who allegedly pushed his girlfriend had his bail modified during court proceedings on Feb.
 15. The change went from no contact to no violent contact with the victim.

 Neither Calkins' attorney nor Kelsey Bilicki could be reached for comment.
 His next court date is scheduled for March 1.